idiap/icassp-oov-recognition/README.md

 # icassp-oov-recognition

-This has data and code related to the ICASSP submission "A comparison of methods for OOV-word recognition"
+This has data and code related to the paper accepted at ICASSP21 "A comparison of methods for OOV-word recognition on a new Public Dataset":

 # data